Business Management

 Learning Outcomes:

-The didactic concept and the conveyed contents facilitate the following learning outcomes: Upon completing this course, students are able to independently conceptualize and execute market research projects.
+The didactic concept and the conveyed contents facilitate the following learning outcomes: Upon completing this course, alumni are able to independently conceptualize and execute market research projects.
 This requires and promotes competencies such as target orientation, holistic thinking, decision-making and problem-solving as well as assessment skills.
-Moreover, students have acquired and refined (agile) project management and presentation skills and possess insights into project documentation.
+Moreover, alumni have acquired and refined (agile) project management and presentation skills and possess insights into project documentation.

 Superior module: